ultraflynn/knockout-view-transition/README.md

 View Transitions
 ----------------
 knockout-view-transition provides a method named 'toView' which allows a transition to another view.
-This function has this signature:
+This function has the signature:
 '''
 transition.toView = function(view,
     {